Reading and Writing XML Documents (C#)

 1.Open the LibraryTest.sln solution in Visual Studio.

-2.Save the code below as Library1.xml to a directory that can be read by the program code (for example, the same directory as LibraryTest.sln).
+2.Save the code below as Library.xml to the output directory of the project (by default, bin/Debug).
+This is the file that will be read by the program code.

 <?xml version="1.0" encoding="utf-8"?>